Cade-Wolfaardt/DGMD-E-17-SAR-Drone/DQN/README_Utils.md

 ## DQN3

-The `DQN` class defines a DQN feed forward network with 3 hidden layers and specifiable amounts of neurons in the input, hidden, and output layers.
+The `DQN3` class defines a DQN feed forward network with 3 hidden layers and specifiable amounts of neurons in the input, hidden, and output layers.

 ## Hyperparameters